-Size and weight also play an important part when picking the right ferro rod.
+Size and weight also play an important part when picking the best ferro rod for your bug out bag.
 There are smaller ones that can be worn with a lanyard or put on a keyfob.
-These are lighter, but have smaller diameters, as well as strikers.
+These are lighter but have smaller diameters, as well as strikers.
 You’ll need to use your fine motor skills to get nice, hot sparks from these types of ferro rods.

 Bigger ferro rods can give you more strikes, and they’re easier to work with due to their larger surface area.
 You won’t need to fumble around with these bigger varieties, especially when it’s cold out.
 The downside is, of course, the weight.
-If you’re serious on weight savings, you might want to stick to small or medium sized ferro rods instead of the bigger ones.
+If you’re serious about weight savings, you might want to stick to small or medium-sized ferro rods instead of the bigger ones.

 Ease of Use and Ergonomics

 Consider the ferro rod’s ergonomics and ease of use.
-Check out the handle— it should fit well in your hand and have a comfortable grip.
-It should be easy to hold, even when you’re wearing gloves and of course, should be made from durable material (usually plastic, hardwood, fatwood or aluminum).
+Check out the handle—it should fit well in your hand and have a comfortable grip.
+It should be easy to hold, even when you’re wearing gloves, and of course, should be made from a durable material (usually plastic, hardwood, fatwood, or aluminum).

-Ferro rods can also come with additional features like lanyards made from a length of 550 paracord, emergency whistles, tinder compartments, fatwood handles or accompanying magnesium blocks.
+A ferro rod fire starter can also come with additional features like lanyards made from a length of 550 paracord, emergency whistles, tinder compartments, fatwood handles, or accompanying magnesium blocks.
 Consider your need for these features and your skill level before choosing.

 Last but not least, there’s the price.
-Ferro rods are generally affordable at around $10-$15 on average, but there are some brands that go beyond the $20 mark due to additional features.
-Softer ferro rods also tend to be cheaper, while the harder ones fetch for a heftier price tag.
+Ferro rods are generally affordable at around $10-$15 on average, but some brands go beyond the $20 mark due to additional features.
+Softer ferro rods also tend to be cheaper, while the harder ones fetch a heftier price tag.